Frequently asked questions

 What do cybersecurity workers prefer-a degree or certifications?

 The right certification demonstrates that you have a specific skill the employer wants.
-There is also a legal requirement (see above).
-Because of all this, according to a recent Information Week’s, Dark Reading salary survey, 70% of workers in cybersecurity said certifications were the most important training in developing their career.
-Only 10% said they had a bachelor’s and 5% said that they had a master’s.
+The law also requires you to have the right certification (see above).
+Because of all this, according to a recent Information Week’s, Dark Reading salary survey, 70% of workers in cybersecurity said certifications were the most important training in developing their career. only 10% said a bachelor’s degree and 5% said a master’s degree.

 How can I finish the training in just five weeks?